Skip to content

 Catalog

-Catalog module contains schema-level information that are generated through DDL.
+The catalog module contains schema-level information that is generated through DDL.

 Storage

-• BufferManager: manage all memories being used in the system (except for small memories that are allocated from OS); cache recently read pages in memory.
+• BufferManager: manages all memory being used in the system (except for small memory allocations from the OS); caches recently read pages in memory.

 • Index: Hash index for primary keys.